Greybillions/hotel_website/README.md

 # Hotel Website

 Welcome to my **Hotel Website**!
-This project just illustrates the use of HTML and CSS.
+This project illustrates the use of HTML and CSS in creating a responsive web page that adapts to any screen size.

 ## Table of Contents
 - [Installation](#installation)